 Epidurals cause numbness from below the breastbone to your toes and reduce pain during labor and birth.
 You will probably still feel touch, movement, and pressure at times.
 You may still be able to move your legs, and you can stay alert, rest, or even sleep.

 Intrathecal narcotics reduce pain, but you will feel touch and pressure.
-You may rest or get up and walk around.

 Local anesthetic numbs the perineum for episiotomy and episiotomy repair.